vegaprotocol/specs/specs/0026-amends.md

 # Reference-level explanation
 The idea behind amends is to allow the client to alter an existing order atomically preserving order priority where possible.
 Multiple fields can be amended at the same time inside the same amend order message.
-Fields left with their default values of 0 will not be handled as part of the amend.
+Fields not specified in the amend message will not be handled as part of the amend.
 Amending an order does not alter the `orderID` and creation time of the original order.
 The fields which can be altered are:
 - `Price`